-It’s been eight years since Bitcoin burst onto the market with a credo and technology (blockchain) that threatened the traditional concept of a central authority (ie: a government) controlling a currency.
+It’s been 10 years since Bitcoin burst onto the market with a credo and technology (blockchain) that threatened the traditional concept of a central authority (ie: a government) controlling a currency.

 Since then, Bitcoin, and digital currencies in general, have gone on to achieve mainstream adoption and a widespread reputation as an innovative financial solution.
 Many companies, in turn, have subsequently gone on to offer digital currency retirement plans, and for novice consumers navigating the space, it can be difficult to know who to trust.
 That’s where BitcoinIRA.com comes in.